libuyu/GHM_Detection/README.md

 - Make mmdetection a submodule to keep it up-to-date.

 ## Installation
 This project is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
-And we add GHM losses in it and modify some code for compatibility.

 ### Requirements
 - Python 3.5+